WaCoDiS/job-manager-ui/README.md

 ### Configuration
 #### Parameters
-Adopt the environment files inside the _src/environments/_ folder to your runtime enviroment specfic needs:
+Adopt the environment files inside the _src/environments/_ folder to your runtime environment specific needs:
 * `production`: Indicates whether the environment file should be used in production mode or not
 * `wacodisAPI`: URL that points to the WaCoDiS Job Defintion API
 * `processMappingsPath`: Path to a process mappings file that contains definitions for supported processes.
 The project comes with a mappings file inside the _src/assets_ folder.

-To use the locally running API components, in the file environment.ts, set the parameter 'wacodisAPI' to the relevant URL, which is generally 'http://localhost:8080/wacodis-job-definition-api/jobDefinitions'.
+To use the locally running API components, in the file environment.ts, set the parameter `wacodisAPI` to the relevant URL, which is generally 'http://localhost:8080/wacodis-job-definition-api/jobDefinitions'.

 #### Process mappings